zhao-tong/graph-data-augmentation-papers/README.md

 This repository contains a list of papers on the **Graph Data Augmentation**, we categorize them based on their learning objectives and methodologies.

 We will try to make this list updated.
-If you found any error or any missed paper, please don't hesitate to open a pull request.
+If you found any error or any missed paper, please don't hesitate to open an issue or pull request.

 ## Survey paper